awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-tagspecification.md

 # AWS::EC2::LaunchTemplate TagSpecification<a name="aws-properties-ec2-launchtemplate-tagspecification"></a>

 Specifies tags to apply to a resource when the resource is created\.
+Currently, the resource types that support tagging on creation are instance and volume.
+To tag a resource after it has been created, see CreateTags\.

  `TagSpecification` is a property type of the [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html#cfn-ec2-launchtemplate-launchtemplatedata-tagspecifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html#cfn-ec2-launchtemplate-launchtemplatedata-tagspecifications) property\. [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html#cfn-ec2-launchtemplate-launchtemplatedata-tagspecifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html#cfn-ec2-launchtemplate-launchtemplatedata-tagspecifications) is a property of the [Amazon EC2 LaunchTemplate LaunchTemplateData](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-launchtemplatedata.html) property type\.